chlam4/kube-mutating-webhook-tutorial/README.md

 # Kubernetes Mutating Admission Webhook for sidecar injection

-This tutoral shows how to build and deploy a [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) that injects a nginx sidecar container into pod prior to persistence of the object.
+This shows how to build and deploy a [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) that injects a specially built secret sidecar container into pod.

 ## Prerequisites